 The staff at Health Services will assist your student in making arrangements to obtain in/out-of-network referrals when needed.
 For all non-urgent referrals, our staff will typically give treatment options to the student and encourage them to discuss these with their parents before choosing a treatment plan.

 Please visit our Emergency and After Hour Care page for a list of afterhours care facilities.

-Our hours are 9:00 AM - 5:00 PM Monday to Friday during the academic year.
-There are no appointments scheduled after 4:00 PM.
+SHS is open Monday-Friday for patient appointments during the academic year.
+Hours Vary.
+For current hours please visit www.niagara.edu/hs-general-information.
 Summer hours are 8:30 AM - 4:30 PM Monday through Thursday and 8:30 AM - 12 Noon Friday.
 The Health Clinic is closed for all official university holidays, breaks and snow days.